vuejs-templates/webpack/docs/linter.md

   "indentation": "tab",
   ```

-2. Pick "none" for ESLint preset when generating the project and define your own rules.
+2. Pick "none" for stylelint preset when generating the project and define your own rules.
 See [Stylelint documentation](http://stylelint.io/user-guide/rules/) for more details.